 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-Well-being, commitment and innovation are negatively impacted when employees feel they are without ‘voice’ in an organisation.
-We believe all employers should have policies and practices in place which enable employees to effectively voice themselves on matters important to them.
+Wellbeing, commitment and innovation are negatively impacted when employees feel they are without ‘voice’ in their organisation.
+We believe all employers should have policies and practices in place which enable employees to express themselves on matters that are important to them in their work.

-- To highlight issues with potentially damaging consequences
+- To highlight issues with damaging consequences, potentially and actually.

 Recommendations for employers

-- Implement a range of communication and consultation methods to encourage employee voice and genuine two-way dialogue.
-These should be both individual and collective.
+- Implement voice policy by enacting a range of two-way communication and consultation methods to encourage employee voice.

 CIPD resources and references